python-gino/gino/README.rst

    user = await query.gino.first()
    user_id = await query.gino.scalar()

-These API are simply delegates to the concrete ones on the ``Gino`` object:
+These query APIs are simply delegates to the concrete ones on the ``Gino``
+object:

 .. code-block:: python